Canada Child Benefit (CCB) 2025

 Eligibility Requirements

-- You or your spouse must be a Canadian citizen, permanent resident, protected person, or temporary resident who lived in Canada for at least 18 months
+- Status requirement: You or your spouse must be a Canadian citizen, permanent resident, protected person, or temporary resident who lived in Canada for at least 18 months

 Who Is "Primarily Responsible"?